-It is worth noting that although the inner surfaces were coated with inert Teflon films, based on lab simulation with standard mixtures, BVOC species like monoterpenes and sesquiterpenes showed transfer efficiencies less than 70% even the residence times were kept as low as <1 min.
-This suggests that emission factors of these species from dynamic enclosures might be underestimated if the adsorptive losses were not seriously considered and reduced, and further efforts are needed to develop a certified protocol to assure accurate emission measurements particularly for species (e.g., monoterpenes and sesquiterpenes) with lower transfer efficiencies.
+It is worth noting that although the inner surfaces were coated with inert Teflon films, based on a lab simulation with standard mixtures, BVOC species like monoterpenes and sesquiterpenes showed transfer efficiencies of less than 70% even when the residence times were kept as low as <1 min.
+This suggests that emission factors of these species from dynamic enclosures might be underestimated if the adsorptive losses were not seriously considered and reduced, and further efforts are needed to develop a certified protocol to assure accurate emission measurements, particularly for species (e.g. monoterpenes and sesquiterpenes) with lower transfer efficiencies.

-In the future, surrogate compounds like deuterated monoterpenes and sesquiterpenes can be added in the circulating air as did in our lab simulation study, to track the chamber performance and to correct the losses.
-Ghirardo et al. (2011, 2020) performed calibrations by passing a mixture of VOCs in N2 through the whole gas exchange system.
-Inspired by this approach, in field tests deuterated monoterpenes and sesquiterpenes can be doped into circulating air, or deuterated monoterpenes and sesquiterpenes standard mixture can be released into the chamber at a constant flow rate.
+In the future, surrogate compounds like deuterated monoterpenes and sesquiterpenes can be added in the circulating air, as was done in our lab simulation study, to track the chamber performance and to correct the losses.
+Ghirardo et al. (2011, 2020) performed calibrations by passing a mixture of VOCs in N_2 through the whole gas exchange system.
+Inspired by this approach, in field tests deuterated monoterpenes and sesquiterpenes can be doped into circulating air, or a deuterated monoterpene and sesquiterpene standard mixture can be released into the chamber at a constant flow rate.
 This way we may both calibrate target species and evaluate chamber performance.